dinusha00/recruiter/README.md

 insert into jobtitle(id, name) values(3, 'Driver');

 -- fee
-insert into fee(job_title_id, type, count, amount) values(1, 1, 1, 200); -- successfully recruited mason, the head hunter gets 200$
+insert into fee(job_title_id, type, count, amount) values(1, 1, 1, 200); -- successfully recruited mason, the headhunter gets 200$
-insert into fee(job_title_id, type, count, amount) values(1, 2, 5, 10); -- additional 10% commission is payed for the head hunter for set of 5 people
+insert into fee(job_title_id, type, count, amount) values(1, 2, 5, 10); -- additional 10% commission is payed for the headhunter for set of 5 people

-insert into fee(job_title_id, type, count, amount) values(2, 1, 1, 250); -- successfully recruited carpenter, the head hunter gets 250$.
+insert into fee(job_title_id, type, count, amount) values(2, 1, 1, 250); -- successfully recruited carpenter, the headhunter gets 250$.
-insert into fee(job_title_id, type, count, amount) values(2, 1, 5, 10); -- additional 10% commission is payed for the head hunter for set of 5 people
+insert into fee(job_title_id, type, count, amount) values(2, 1, 5, 10); -- additional 10% commission is payed for the headhunter for set of 5 people

 -- headhunter
 insert into headhunter(id, name) values(1, 'Wilson');